PonyCid/ThirdCamerasVrChat/README.md

 ----------
 ## About
-A third person cameras that can be used in your world.
+Multiple third person camera that can be used in your world.

 These camera have been created to be used with a MMD Stage.
 They allow users to see themselves with a third camera and enjoying the dances with a better view.